-For a guided foodie tour, Vail Valley Food Tours takes visitors on a three-hour walking tour of the village, to visit some of the region's top gourmet restaurants for tastings and (optionally) drinks.
-The company also offers a craft beer tour.
+For a guided foodie excursion, Vail Valley Food Tours takes visitors on a three-hour walking tour of the village for tastings at some of the best restaurants in town.
 This is ideal for visitors who just can't decide on a single restaurant and want to get an overall sense of Vail's dining scene.
 If you don't have time for a tour, you can always explore some fan-favorite restaurants on your own.

 This French restaurant downtown, located very close to the Colorado Snow Sports Hall of Fame, has won many awards, and it's famous for its 40-page long wine menu.
-If you're visiting in the winter, make sure to warm up with the truffle French onion soup with braised beef short ribs and truffle cheese.
-Any time of year, the Rocky Mountain trout meuniere, served with Colorado creamer potatoes, is the perfect way to fuse French with local.
-The menu changes up occasionally.
+If you're visiting in the winter, make sure to warm up with the French onion soup with braised beef short ribs and truffle cheese.
+And at any time of year, the Rocky Mountain trout meuniere, served with Colorado creamer potatoes, is the perfect way to fuse French cooking with local ingredients.

 Four Seasons' flagship steakhouse is where lounge meets luxury.
 Located within the massive Four Seasons Hotel north of Gore Creek, Flame is all about the steak.
 Try the 35-day dry-aged bison rib eye and drool-inducing, family-style appetizers, like mashed potatoes that take comfort food to a new level.
 For dessert, order the doughnuts or pop upstairs to the Four Season's Remedy Bar and order the award-winning hot chocolate.